KILGORETROUT111/logic-evaluation-engine/README.md

 > **"Happy New Year Long Island.
 And don’t take any shit from anybody!"**
 > — Billy Joel, [Live in Uniondale (December 29, 1982)](https://www.youtube.com/watch?v=wDEvqyiRpzE&t=5596s)

-This project, like Billy said, is about doing the work right — and not taking any crap from anyone: not when they insist on broken logic, bad data, bloated design; and not when they think they can talk shit to your face.
+This project, like Billy said, is about doing the work right — and not taking any crap from anyone: not when they insist on broken logic, bad data, bloated design; and especially not when they think they can talk any shit whatsoever in your presence.
+You may let them do it; but they'll know you've noted it.

 ## Executive Summary
 The **Logic Evaluation Engine (LEE)** is a next-generation inference system built on **phase-geometry logic**.
 It delivers deterministic, reproducible, and measurable reasoning performance — across Medical, Legal, and Defense domains — without the statistical drift or opaque heuristics common in competing engines.